kuu/Kontainer/README.md

 # Kontainer
-A media file format generator/parser that exposes a React-like API.
+A media file format generator/parser that exposes a React-like API. `kontainer-js` is available as an [npm package](https://www.npmjs.com/package/kontainer-js).

 ![logo](logo.png)